Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation: Introduction

 A \textit{second} strategy is to design multi-antenna (energy) \textit{beamforming} in order to increase the RF input power of the energy harvester and therefore enhance the RF-to-RF transmission efficiency $e_{\rf-\rf}$.
 This strategy also requires an appropriate CSIT acquisition scheme for WPT \cite{Xu2014}.
-Similarly to wireless communications, the simplest form of beamforming is Maximum Ratio Transmission (MRT).
+Similarly to wireless communications, the simplest form of beamforming is Maximum Ratio Transmission (MRT)\cite{Lo1999}.
 Alternative techniques to multi-antenna beamforming, also enabling directional/energy focusing transmission, consist in retrodirective and time-modulated arrays \cite{Masotti2016} and time-reversal techniques \cite{Ku2017}.
 Waveform and multi-antenna beamforming can be combined so as to optimally exploit the beamforming gain, the channel frequency diversity gain and the nonlinearity of the rectifier \cite{Clerckx2016,Huang2017}.

 A \textit{third} strategy is to design (energy) \textit{modulation} for single-carrier transmission.
 In contrast to the energy waveform that commonly relies on an optimized deterministic multisine/multi-carrier, the energy modulation induces random fluctuations of a single-carrier.
 Similarly to the energy waveform, the design of the energy modulation aims at exploiting the nonlinearity of the rectifier to boost the RF-to-DC conversion efficiency $e_{\rf-\dc}$.
 Indeed, as a consequence of the energy harvester nonlinearity, the RF-to-DC conversion efficiency $e_{\rf-\dc}$ differs depending on whether the rectifier input signal is modulated or not \cite{Clerckx2018a}.
 For instance, a real Gaussian modulation offers a higher harvested DC power than a circularly symmetric complex Gaussian modulation \cite{Varasteh2017}.
-A new modulation scheme based on flash signalling has recently been introduced in \cite{Varasteh2018}.
+A new modulation scheme based on flash signaling (a form of on-off keying distribution with low probability of high amplitude signals) has recently been introduced in \cite{Varasteh2018}.
 It exploits the rectifier nonlinearity by transmitting signals of very high amplitudes with low probability.
-Flash signaling was shown to outperform a real Gaussian modulation.
-Energy modulation can also be combined with multi-antenna so as to additionally exploit a beamforming gain.
+Flash signaling was shown to outperform a real Gaussian modulation and maximize the amount of harvested DC power.
+Flash signaling-based energy modulation can also be combined with multi-antenna so as to additionally exploit a beamforming gain.

 A \textit{fourth} strategy is to use phase sweeping \textit{transmit diversity} in a multi-antenna WPT setup to boost the RF-to-DC conversion efficiency \cite{Clerckx2018}.
 Transmit diversity aims at artificially inducing fast fluctuations of the wireless channel at the input of the rectifier using dumb transmit antennas.
 Those fluctuations are shown to improve the RF-to-DC conversion efficiency thanks to the rectifier nonlinearity.
 Interestingly, transmit diversity does not rely on CSIT and demonstrates that multiple transmit antennas can be beneficial to WPT even in the absence of CSIT.